shd101wyy/Ebook-Crawler/README.md

 # Ebook Crawler
 A simple ebook crawler for study purpose...
+Output `.ePub` file.
+Output `markdown` files if needed.

 ## How to use?
 * clone or download this project.